 The school takes the personal development and well-being of children very seriously.
 We know that children are unlikely to flourish unless they are developing positive relationships, feel safe and are adopting healthy life styles.
-We also know that some children with SEN/D are particularly vulnerable when it comes to making and keeping friendships.
+We also know that some children with SEND are particularly vulnerable when it comes to making and keeping friendships.
 We address many of these issues in our PHSE (Personal Health and Social Education) curriculum.

 We encourage children to develop confidence and resilience through teaching, social play opportunities and through more targeted support where this is needed.
 We promote positive behaviour as part of our philosophy of learning – for example, through group and paired work.
+We firmly believe that behaviour is communication, and when presented with challenging behaviour we work with families to develop a plan of support for the child, drawing on their strengths, motivations and interests.
+You can read more about our approach to behaviour in our Behaviour Policy.

 We have a zero tolerance of bullying and talk about all aspects of bullying in assemblies and lessons: we have very little bullying in our school but when it does occur we work with the children involved to make sure that it does not happen again.
+Please refer to our Anti bullying policy for more information.

-We provide expert help for any child who is experiencing any difficulties with behaviour or relationships from well-trained staff: for example the deputy head or SENDCO.
+We provide expert help for any child who is experiencing any difficulties with behaviour or relationships from well-trained staff: for example the deputy head or SENDCo.
 We will always consult and involve parents in the decision to offer this support.
 Our specialist help includes:

 |Specialist Support||Available||Examples of what they do|